By LUXE City Guides; images by Jeremy Cheung

 +852 2414 3086

 This exhibition centre charts the development of Hong Kong International Airport, displaying photos and models that showcase how the airport and its related infrastructure were constructed.
 Its rooftop binoculars provide an excellent vantage point through which to view the Tsing Ma Bridge, one of the world's longest suspension bridges.
 The distinctive white structure of the exhibition centre is recognised as a historical building.
-Built by a private developer in the 1930s, it served as staff quarters for British army offers and then as the residence of the Financial Secretary in the 1970s and 80s.
+Built by a private developer in the 1930s, it served as staff quarters for British army officers and then as the residence of the Financial Secretary in the 1970s and 80s.
 Free admission.

 401 Castle Peak Road, Ting Kau, Tsuen Wan, New Territories (View on Map)